gardusig/interview-stories/README.md

 ## Repository Overview

-- `resume/`:
-    - Source files for the resume, kept close to stories to ensure alignment between written experience and spoken narratives.
+- `resume/`: kept close to stories to ensure alignment between written experience and spoken narratives
-- `scripts/`:
-    - Automation utilities used to keep documentation consistent and up to date.
+- `scripts/`: utilities used to keep documentation up to date
-- `stories/`:
-    - Company- or domain-specific interview stories, written in a consistent format.
+- `stories/`: company interview stories, written in a consistent format

 ## How to Use This Repo